OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 The Office 365 developer subscription is designed to be used for application development and testing only, and comes with 25 user licenses.
 After joining the Office 365 Developer Program, you'll have the option to receive and configure an Office 365 developer subscription.
 For more information, see [Set up an Office 365 developer subscription](office-365-developer-program-get-started.md).

-### How many licenses can I add with my nine-month subscription?
+### How many licenses can I add with my subscription?

 You can add up to 25 users for development and testing purposes.